DLR-RM/BlenderProc/examples/suncg_with_object_replacer/README.md

 ## Steps

-* Loads a SUNCG scene
+* loader.SuncgLoader Loads a SUNCG scene
 * loader.ObjectLoader loades new objetcs
 * object.EntityManipulator hides the new loaded objects from the rederer
 * manipulators.ObjectReplacer switch objects in the `objects_to_be_replaced` config with object in `objects_to_replace_with` config